Schedule of Events

 In case of rain, this event will be canceled.

-Grinnell Rainbow Alumni Reception
+Grinnell Rainbow Alumni Reception and 40th Anniversary Celebration of the SRC

 Open AA/Al-Anon Recovery Meeting